If you want a natural way to promote hair growth, you should give DIY homemade hair growth oil a try!

 - Store oil in a cool, dark place.

-To get the best results from your homemade hair growth oil, massage a small amount into your scalp 2-3 times per week.
+To get the best results from your homemade hair growth oil, massage a small amount into your scalp 2-3 times weekly.

 The massage will help to stimulate circulation and promote hair growth.

-For added results, use a scalp massager tool to stimulate scalps’ blood flow.
+Use a scalp massager tool to stimulate scalps’ blood flow for added results.

 The Benefits of Scalp Massage